ds-civic-data/Emergency_response_time/documents/proposal.md

 ### Theme

-We will be studying Portland street trees, with a focus on nuisance and non-native trees.
+We will be studying Portland street trees, concentrating on nuisance and non-native trees.
 We hope to compare the benefits and downsides of having trees that are not native to the Portland ecosystem.

 ### Questions